-POLARIS recommends the use of POLARIS Antifreeze 50/50 Premix.
-This antifreeze is already premixed and ready to use.
+Polaris recommends the use of Polaris Extended Life 50/50 Pre-Mixed Anti-Freeze.
+This anti-freeze is already premixed and ready to use.
 Do not dilute with water.
-If the vehicle will be stored or operated at extremely low temperatures, greater protection may be required.
+If planning to store or operate the vehicle at temperatures lower than -34 °F (-37 °C), greater protection may be required.
 An authorized dealer can assist.

-To ensure that the coolant maintains its ability to protect the engine, we recommend that the system be completely drained every five (5) years and refreshed with Antifreeze 50/50 Premix.
+To ensure the coolant maintains its ability to protect the engine, Polaris recommends completely draining the cooling system every five (5) years and replacing with fresh Anti-freeze 50/50 Premix.